 Soundproof the Windows

-Glass isn’t known for its insulation capabilities, so it’s no wonder that windows allow a lot of the sound to enter the room.
+Glass isn’t particularly known for its insulation capabilities, which means that the windows are definitely a place that you will need to work on to soundproof the room.

 These panels are usually made of vinyl and the way you attach them to the wall is by using Velcro, this will better help with forming a good seal around the window.

-These soundproof panels are fantastic at keeping unwanted noises outside, but they also block the light from coming in, which is both good and bad depending on what you want.
+These soundproof panels are fantastic at keeping unwanted noises out, but they also block the light from coming in, which is both good and bad depending on what you want.

 I would recommend the ones by Trademark Soundproofing since they are excellent, however they are quite expensive.